kazaamjt/Eikobot/docs/language_overview.md

 #### Resource index

-In the eiko language, every resource is assigned an index.
+In the Eiko language, every resource is assigned an index.
 The index is used to track the jobs associated with resources and to make sure work isn't performed twice.

-For example, a Virtual Machine might need a unique idea to distinguish it from other Virtual Machines.
+For example, a Virtual Machine might have a unique identifier to distinguish it from other Virtual Machines.

 This index is generated when the resource object is created.